davidfrantz/force/docs/source/history/vdev.rst

   - The CLI help of `force-tile-finder` has been corrected concerning the separator for the coordinates.

+- **FORCE L1AS*

+  - force-level1-sentinel2 was finally removed after being deprecated for a while now.
+    Use force-level1-csd.
+Contributions to substitute this program using the Copernicus Data Space Ecosystem endpoint are welcome and appreciated!

   .. -- No further changes yet.